 4. Select Forward all calls.

-5. Enter the destination number (internal or external).
+5. Enter the destination number, which can be internal or external.

 6. Click Create new call flow.